Menu Close

 2) Planning commission impacted the cabinet system

 It became super cabinet.
 Planning commission not only made policies but also had powers to determine the outlays.
-Thus it reduced ministries to the level of implementing agencies.
+Thus, it reduced ministries to the level of implementing agencies.
 The members of planning commission were hand-picked by the prime minister, they were not elected by the people yet became the major power in the system.

-3) Planning commission reduced the scope of finance commission.
 There was no constitutional limitation on finance commission in determining grants.
 Finance commission could have determined the criteria for both type of grants.
-However, because of Planning Commission, the system developed were finance commission used to decide the revenue grants and Planning Commission to decide the grants for development.
+However, because of Planning Commission, the system developed, where finance commission used to decide the revenue grants, and Planning Commission to decide the grants for development.
 Hence Planning Commission had to decide over huge outlays in comparison to finance commission.
 Hence Planning Commission became more powerful.

-Comparison between Planning Commission and NITI Aayog
+3.4 Comparison between Planning Commission and NITI Aayog

 Planning commission had become anachronistic.
 Planning is a feature of socialist economy rather than market economy.
 Market economy is based on demand and supply.
 Socialist economy is supply driven.
 Socialist economy is directed by the state.